 Work from home could mean longer hours for some people, they’ll keep thinking “let me just finish this one thing,” and it’s inevitable that it will prolong.
 We definitely advise you to show your employees that they should still stick to the schedule and the usual working hours, without doing unnecessary overtime.

-You can also introduce a time tracking software to help them track how many hours they’ve been working to ensure they’re not overworking themselves.
+You can also introduce a work from home timesheet tool to help them track how many hours they’ve been working to ensure they’re not overworking themselves.

 If you see that this type of working isn’t suitable for your team, there’s no shame in shutting down the program.
 You’re probably aware that IBM is one of the pioneers when it comes to teleworking.
 Back in 1979 they testeed work from home, and by 1983 around 2,000 of their employees were working from home.
 By 2009, they’ve released a report which stated that 40% of their employees (around 368,000) don’t have an office.
 With this move, IBM was able to save nearly $2 billion!
 However, in 2017 they’ve reversed their work from home policy, and brought back thousands of their employees back to the offices.